Founder and Chief Legal Counsel

 Ms. Weiss speaks fluent German and Chinese, having lived in both Germany and China.
 In her free time, Michelle enjoys samba dancing, learning languages, fitness, traveling, and reading.
 Despite having taken Chinese lessons twice per week and working as a fitness instructor throughout law school, Michelle graduated in the top quarter of her class from Santa Clara University.
 During law school, Michelle was active in moot court and was assistant coach to the international arbitration moot court team.

-Lucy Allen first began investigating bicycle accidents and assisting injured cyclists in 2012, and is now an Associate with Bay Area Bicycle Law.
+Lucy Allen first began investigating bicycle accidents and assisting injured cyclists in 2012, and is now a Senior Attorney with Bay Area Bicycle Law.
 She has a law degree from the University of California, Berkeley School of Law, one of the top 10 law schools in the country.

 Before joining Bay Area Bicycle Law, Lucy defended Northern California’s forest ecosystems and worked on cases involving the Equal Access to Justice Act and the Freedom of Information Act.
 Her legal work has included drafting an amicus curiae brief to the California Supreme Court.
 In law school, she worked for a number of public interest organizations, received numerous awards including an American Jurisprudence award, served as Publishing Editor for the Ecology Law Quarterly, and served as a student supervisor for a Student-Initiated Legal Services Project.
 Upon graduating she was awarded a Berkeley Law Public Interest Fellowship.

 Kyle Smith has been riding a bike since 1989 and practicing law since 2013.
 At Bay Area Bicycle Law Kyle focuses his practice on representing injured cyclists in personal injury claims and products liability cases.
 In addition to his legal practice he serves as a Board Member of Bike East Bay working to improve safety, infrastructure, and equitable access for cyclists throughout the Bay Area.